AlphaOak/recap-conf-2025/README.md

 ```

-# Example Plugin Use for Semantics
+# Example Plugin Use to model Semantics
 ## Why using Plugins
 We are using plugins to separate the different data models and extensions from each other.
 The easiest analogy would be modules in SAP S/4.

+As we are re-using components in varying applications, we don't want to copy and paste data models around.

 # Step by Step Instructions
-## Prepare the project environment
+## 1. Prepare the project environment
 1. Create an overall project folder.
 Let's say it is called `tapp`
 2. Create two sub folders.
 The first one called `capapp`, the second `capplugin`
 3. Initialize CAP projects in both folders